 We do not accept simultaneous submissions and ask that you do not submit your work elsewhere while it is under consideration at Southern Cultures.
 In preparing your manuscript, please double space and use 12-point Times New Roman font and 1.25-inch margins (left/right).
 Notes should be numbered sequentially and placed at the end of the article as endnotes.
 Please consult the Chicago Manual of Style for endnote formatting questions.

-All submissions are subject to review by the editors and by outside experts and will be copyedited for style and clarity.
-Authors transfer copyright of accepted work to Southern Cultures, although we are pleased to grant authors permission up their request to reprint their essays.
+All submissions are subject to review by the editors and by external referees and will be copyedited for style and clarity.
+Authors transfer copyright of accepted work to Southern Cultures, although we are pleased to grant authors permission to reprint their essays with acknowledgement upon request.
 We do our best to respond to submissions within 8 weeks.

 Phew!
 You made it to the end.
 Please feel free to contact us at [email protected] if you have questions about a specific topic or submission.